ihmeuw/vivarium_research/docs/source/model_design/programming_vivarium/running_simulations/index.rst

 Once you have your model completed, you'll need to actually run a simulation.
-There is documentation on an `engineering page <https://vivarium.readthedocs.io/en/latest/tutorials/running_a_simulation/index.html>`_ and `on the Hub <https://hub.ihme.washington.edu/pages/viewpage.action?spaceKey=SSE&title=Running+a+parallel+simulation>`_ about running the simulation, but here will make a how-to guide for running simulations for a research team audience.
+There is documentation on an `engineering page <https://vivarium.readthedocs.io/en/latest/tutorials/running_a_simulation/index.html>`_ and `on the Hub <https://hub.ihme.washington.edu/pages/viewpage.action?spaceKey=SSE&title=Running+a+parallel+simulation>`_ about running the simulation, but here we provide a how-to guide for running simulations for a research team audience.
 The below sections are meant to guide someone through running a simulation and the various sub-steps.